plapornik/HHC2018/terminals/EssentialEditorSkills.rst

 Hints for KringleCon :doc:`Question 1 </objectives/question1>`
 --------------------------------------------------------------

-After completing his challenge, Bushy Evergreen tells us that watching Ed Skoudis's talk may help.
+After completing his challenge, Bushy Evergreen tells us that watching `Ed Skoudis' talk <https://youtu.be/31JsKzsbFUo>`_ may help.
 The following hint was also unlocked in our badge:

 .. parsed-literal::